- Zheng Shuang, China

-Irvandias Sanjaya (25) is currently working as partnership manager of Artemis Impact, an online impact tracker & outcome-based funding start-up application.
-He’s a social entrepreneur and passion-driven person in disability economic empowerment issue with 5 years of experience.
+Irvandias Sanjaya (25) is currently working as a career coach at RevoU, an ed-tech platform focused on digital marketing & advisory.
+He is also a board member of PT Siaga Air Bersih Indonesia (SIAB) Indonesia.
+Dias is a social entrepreneur and passion-driven person in disability economic empowerment issues with five years of experience.
 Dias was named to LinkedIn Power Profile Social Impact in 2018 & a Top 100 Meaningful Business Leader by Hot Topics in 2019.
 Dias was a scholar of YSEALI at Arizona State University, USA Social Business by the U.S. Department of State, 2017.
-Prior, Dias was involved as an intern or fellow in world prestigious company brands (Unilever, McKinsey, Tokopedia, and ASEAN Foundation).
+Prior, Dias was involved as an intern and fellow in prestigious global company brands (Unilever, McKinsey, Tokopedia, and ASEAN Foundation).

 Connect with Dias:

 IS Khulal Magar is currently perusing Bachelors of Public Administration.
 He is also serving as a Board Member in Youth For Environment Education And Development Foundation (YFEED Foundation).
 He is also an active member of the Leo Club of Creative Youth Kathmandu where he serves as Club Service Chairperson.

 Connect with IS Khulal Magar:

 - Jose Marie Amo Eslopor, Philippines

 Jose Marie Eslopor is a Climate Action leader from the Philippines.
 He is finishing his degree in Masters of Marine Affairs and is actively participating on the Youth Advisory Council for the World Oceans Day under The Ocean Project, and as an AP Ranger of the Asia-Pacific Climate Project.